Lactic Ferments: history and definition

 But let’s get some clarity: the difference between milk enzymes and probiotics.

-I lactic ferments are all those microorganisms that are found of course in foods, fodder, cereal flours, bakery sourdough, milk, dairy products and cheeses, meat and fermented derivative products, in beer, wine, fruit and fruit juices, olives and pickled gherkins, but also (did you know?) in human and animal mucous membranes.
+Lactic ferments are all those microorganisms found naturally in foods, forages, cereal flours, baker’s yeast, milk, dairy and cheese, meat and fermented by-products, beer, wine, fruits and juices, olives and pickled gherkins, but also (did you know?) in human and animal mucous membranes.

-Each habitat of “origin” often corresponds to the right fermentation, Lactobacillus, Lactococcus, and Streptococcus for example, native to milk are often used in the production of many dairy products, such as yogurt, to name one.
+Each habitat of “origin” often corresponds to the right fermentation, Lactobacillus, Lactococcus and Streptococcus for example, originating in milk are often used in the production of many dairy products, such as yogurt, to name one.

-They are in fact microorganisms that, for the most part, produce lactic acid but unlike lactic acid bacteria (or milk enzymes) remain alive within the body by replicating and providing a beneficial effect.
+They are in fact microorganisms that, in most cases, produce lactic acid but unlike lactic acid bacteria (or milk enzymes) remain alive within the body by replicating and providing a beneficial effect.

 Lactic acid bacteria and where to find them

-In short, as you may have guessed, lactic acid bacteria are just about everywhere, in our favorite foods and drinks and even in our bodies or those of our animal friends.
+In short, as you may have guessed, lactic acid bacteria are just about everywhere, in our favorite foods and beverages and even in our bodies or those of our animal friends.

-It is good to be able to recognize them, learn their effects and benefits, but most of all to know where to find them!
+It’s good to be able to recognize them, learn about their effects and benefits, but most importantly, to know where to find them!

-Follow our columns, to learn more about milk enzymes and many other INgredients ☺
+Follow our columns, to learn more about lactic acid bacteria and many other INgredients ☺